taddison/personal-site/content/blog/2022/03/writing-a-simple-pocket-app-in-nodejs-with-no-dependencies/index.md

 Containers seem to be the logical answer here, but I've experienced both compatibility issues with the move to Apple Silicon and the - in my mind - larger issue that the first-run time can be atrocious (time and energy spent to run what amounts to a trivial script).

 If I was a stronger C/C++ programmer I think I'd be writing all of my tools in that language.
 Although I'm not building my tools for the [long now], I'd wager that if they were in C++ they'd probably work just fine in a hundred years.
-Instead, I've settled on JavaScript on
+Instead, I've settled on JavaScript and [Node.js].
-[Node.js].

 ## How can you say no dependencies and then pick Node?
 Haven't you heard about node_modules?

-It has been a very long time since I've attempted to do anything in a node project with immediately reaching for some dependencies (or even starting via a scaffolded project via [create-react-app], [Next.js], etc.) and more recently, TypeScript.
-Even with Next's focus on reducing dependencies there's still 150+ dependencies brought along for a brand new project.
-Even if I'm not using TypeScript, I've taken it as a give that my code will be running through a transpiler to let me access [modern JavaScript features].
+It has been a very long time since I've started a node project and not _immediately_ installed multiple packages (or started from a template/framework such as [create-react-app] or [Next.js]).
+Even with Next's [efforts to reduce dependencies][next 10 release notes] there's still 150+ dependencies installed along for a brand new project.
+On top of that, I can't think of the last project I created where I didn't start off with one of either [TypeScript] or [Babel] plus a bundler.

 But what if we gave all that up, what are we left with?

-Well, as of Node 17.5+ - it turned out we can get quite a lot done.
+Well, as of Node 17.5+ - it turns out we can get quite a lot done.

 ## My Setup